Previous PostCar parts to consider when buying a car with bad credit

 - Low or no deposit required

-- Fixed interest rates meaning your know what your payment is each month
+- Fixed interest rates, meaning you know what your payment is each month

 - No balloon payments at the end of the agreement